KEEPING SICK CHILDREN HOME

 A sick child who is unable to participate in school in a meaningful way should be kept home to rest and recover until symptoms resolve.
 Keeping a sick child home also protects other children, school staff, and visiting community members from contracting an illness that can be spread from person to person.
 Please be aware of the following guidelines for school attendance.

-Rashes: Common infectious diseases with rashes are most contagious in the early stages.
-A child with a suspicious rash must stay at home and may return to school only after a health care provider has made a diagnosis and authorizes the child's return to school in writing or have symptoms resolved completely.
+- Rashes: Common infectious diseases with rashes are most contagious in the early stages.
+A child with a suspicious rash must stay at home and may return to school after a health care provider has made a diagnosis and authorizes the child's return to school in writing or symptoms have resolved completely.

 If you take your child to a healthcare provider for an evaluation of illness or injury, please be sure to request a written letter stating when your child may return to school and any accommodations required upon his/her return.